kytewy/network-graph-search/docs/ARCHITECTURE.md

 - ✅ Deterministic results
 - ✅ No GPU required
 - ✅ Predictable resource usage
-- ✅ Good enough for document clustering
+- ✅ Simple to implement to get user flow

 ### 4. **Why Zustand instead of Redux?**